 Introduction

-- What if you could see, at a glance, where your top customers are concentrated, where market "white space" exists, and which events are ripe for investment?
+Imagine seeing, at a glance, where top customers are concentrated, where market "white space" exists, and which events are ripe for investment.

 -